 Assessing the ECL on Financial Assets at Amortized Cost.
 The Company applies the general approach in measuring the ECL for its financial assets.
 The Company assessed that cash and cash equivalents are deposited with reputable counterparty banks that possess good credit ratings.
 For security deposits, the Company considered the financial capacity of the debtors to refund the deposits once the agreements has been terminated.
-For related party transactions, the Company considered the available liquid assets of the related parties, letter of support from the stockholders and the mitigation of credit exposure through legally enforceable rights.
+For related party transactions, the Company considered the related parties, letter of support from the stockholders and the mitigation of credit exposure through legally enforceable rights.